telerik/blazor-docs/components/grid/selection/overview.md

     * The other CRUD operations (Create and Update), you should use the grid [editing events]({%slug components/grid/editing/overview%}) to handle the situation according to your business logic and preferred behavior.
     * When the data changes and the selected items are cleared, the `SelectedItemsChanged` event will fire with the empty collection.
 If you are using two-way binding, the collection will be cleared.

-* The `SelectedItems` collection is compared against the Grid Data collection in order to determine which rows will be highlighted.
-The default behavior of the framework is to compare objects by their reference.
-When the `SelectedItems` are obtained from a different data source to the Grid, the references may not match and so there will be no highlighted items.
-In such cases, you have to override the `Equals` method of the underlying model class so that it matches them, for example, by a unique identifier rather than by reference so that two objects can be equal regardless of their origin, but according to their contents.